Netflix/vmaf/CONTRIBUTING.md

 ####FeatureExtractor

 FeatureExtractor subclasses Executor, and is specifically for extracting features from Assets.
 Any concrete feature extraction implementation should extend the FeatureExtractor base class (e.g. VmafFeatureExtractor).
-The *TYPE* field corresponds to the 'aggregate' feature name, and the 'ATOM_FEATURES' field corresponds to the 'atom' feature names.
+The *TYPE* field corresponds to the 'aggregate' feature name, and the 'ATOM_FEATURES'/'DERIVED_ATOM_FEATURES' field corresponds to the 'atom' feature names.

 ####FeatureAssembler